 When you get denied for a mortgage, it's not always your fault.
 Sometimes the value of a property is simply not enough to guarantee the amount of the mortgage loan being applied for.
+Remember, loan-to-value ratio has to be good to get a mortgage approved.
 A low-ball appraisal can often complicate a mortgage application and lead to a denial of the loan.

 Banks and other lenders also have their own rules in place regarding property valuations and locations, with the bank likely to pull out at the last minute if they discover something about a property that they don’t like.
 For example, some lenders won't approve mortgages for properties close to gas stations, airports, or anything else they may make resale a risky proposition in the case of foreclosure.